Sync Recovery Community:

 How I got involved with Sync:

-I was first introduced to Sync while doing my 90 in 90 on Sunday afternoon at an AA meeting in Dublin, Pa.
-At that meeting, Megan Wagner told me about a rock-climbing event that Sync was having at Tohickon Valley Park the following weekend, so I signed up and showed up!
-I had an awesome time (as I do with every Sync event), and I knew these were the people, places, and things I wanted to be around.
+I was first introduced to Sync while doing my 90 in 90 on Sunday afternoon at an AA meeting in Dublin, PA.
+At that meeting, Megan Wagner informed me about a rock-climbing event that Sync was hosting at Tohickon Valley Park the following weekend, so I signed up and attended.
+I had a fantastic time (as I do with every Sync event), and I knew these were the people, places, and things I wanted to be around.

 What has it meant for my recovery?